-Addiction and Chemical Dependency
+Addiction vs. Chemical Dependency

 The difference between chemical dependency and addiction can be confusing for someone outside of the medical community as the terms seem quite similar.
 However, the two terms while similar hold different meanings.